• Skip to primary navigation

 Sauteeing Onions and Mushrooms in the Instant Pot:

 • Push "Sauté" button and "Normal" speed on the Instant Pot.
-Add 1 tbsp olive oil, garlic, onion (or shallot) and mushrooms.
+Add 1 tablespoon olive oil, garlic, onion (or shallot) and mushrooms.
 Sauté on Normal for 5-7 minutes with no lid on, stirring with a wooden spoon.
 If, during sautéing process, your instant pot signals "Burn', just add as splash of water.

 Sauteeing Beef in the Instant Pot: